 I’m not gonna lie, last week was a rough one for me.
 As I struggled to hold onto hope.

-As I sat glued to the news, watching this tragedy unfold, I felt overwhelmingly sad & powerless.
+As I sat glued to the news, watching one heartbreaking story after another, I felt overwhelmingly sad and powerless.

 After several days of feeling this way though, I realized it wasn’t serving me.
 Or anyone else.